akhalinem/node-transition/LOGS.md

 **02:43** - I'm still not confident in threads, thread pools.
 I really want to learn threads and parallelism overall better.
 Hopefully, I'll get better using this guide.
 **02:45** - finished reading the visual guide **02:46** - started reading the readme in 01 module
+**02:56** - finished the readme of 01 module
+**02:57** - there was a reference to something called libuv, read its docs, looks too low-level for me.

+### Saturday, November 8

+**00:41** - started reading event-loop-phases.js file.
+I'm looking at the code, but feels like I should study the theory first.
+**00:42** - Checked the main readme for the module and found a reading - https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick, reading it now.
+**23:50** - the doc was not enough, I had to read some external resources to get a better idea of these phases **23:53** - I was able to predict the order of execution correctly in the first try without looking at the answer in event-loop-phases.js

+### Sunday, November 9

+**00:20** - I chatter with claude and got some better idea on micro tasks **00:20** - Finished the microtasks-vs-macrotasks.js, was able to predict the order of execution in the first try **00:20** - started timin-comparison.js
+**01:46** - didn't quite get the different of recursive calls of nextTick and setImmediate **01:53** - I see the difference now, nextTick runs between phases, so it makes up an infinitely long queue of micro-tasks. setImmediate on the other hand schedules yet another callback for the next iteration
+**03:05** - finished the timing-comparison.js
+**03:05** - reading the event-loop-blocking.js
+**04:08** - setImmediate looks cool
+**04:09** - I wonder why I have never seen it before **14:15** - I'm now thinking that react core team probably implemented concurrent features using setImmediate API or something.
+Does browser runtime have setImmediate API or similar thing or it's unique to node runtime?
+**14:30** - doing the exercise-1-event-loop.js
+**14:30** - I almost predicted the order of execution, but I thought the timeout callbacks would execute its queue fully and then microtasks would execute before stepping out of the timer phase.
+But the actual execution was a bit different, after each timeout callback execution, the microtasks queue inserted and all the microtasks got executed before the next timer callback.
+**14:36** - Turns out microtasks get executed between each callback in every phase, not between phases **14:41** - created another exercise on event loop **14:41** - let's give this one a try and see how good I learnt the concept **16:44** - it was tough and I made mistakes again, but I think I got the idea now. timer, i/o, check phases all process macrotasks.
+Between each macrotask, we empty microtasks queue.
+Microtasks start with nextTick queue, then promises queue.
+After that, if there microtask is still not empty, we go through the queues again.
+Once the microtask queues are empty, we go to the next phase (step).
+When processsing promise queue, we don't switch to other thing until we empty the promise queue, that's important.
+**16:45** - Also, I/O calls finish time is non-deterministic, we can't really predict the ordering with I/O callbacks.
+**18:13** - All good now